Work Smarter, Not Harder:

 Unfortunately, this was already a common experience in the workplace prior to 2020.
 But then COVID-19 happened and exacerbated the problem.
 In fact, in an Asana study, 87% of respondents said they work almost two hours later each day [since they started working from home due to COVID-19] and 70% experienced burnout at least once in 2020.

 For years, the research conducted has proven that this way of working is not sustainable long-term and that the effects of working too much are detrimental, not just to us as individuals, but to those around us, including our colleagues, direct reports, friends, and family.
-Here are some specific findings from recent research studies and experts.
+Here are some troubling workplace statistics from recent research studies and experts.